alpha-dragon-org/dragon-module1-tokeninfo/README.md

     A link to the official website for the token project.
 Currently, this data is not available by web-scrape.
     **Metadata Example:** `https://dogeai.info/`

+### Module Output

+We have included a testing environment where you can see your live code displayed in the module.
+The live module will be interactive, meaning you can hover to reveal the metadata you retrieved as well.

 ---

 ## Bounty Selection Criteria